mobidyc/in-house-speech-to-text-solution/README.md

 ### How to build a scalable infrastructure with terraform ?
 What is the deployment process ?

-While I already Created and deployed K8s clusters using Terraform, I do need more practicing to be very efficient.
+While I already created clusters using Terraform, I do need more practicing to be very efficient.

 To answer the question, I would say that we need to focus on modularity for the deployment files, and variables to change the number of instances.